Franchise Tax: Definition & Overview

 Calculation of the Franchise Tax

 Each state will have a slightly different method when it comes to calculated franchise taxes.
 As an example, we’ll use Texas’ method of calculating franchise taxes.
 The state levies taxes on all entities that do business within their jurisdiction.
 They require these businesses to file an Annual Franchise Tax Report every year by the deadline of May 15th.
-The state then calculates the franchise tax based on the company’s margin.
-This is computed using one of these four formulas:
+The state then calculates the franchise tax based on the company’s taxable margin, which is derived by taking 70% of revenue and deducting the cost of goods sold and compensation and a $1 mil revenue deduction.
+The apportionment factor (gross receipts sourced from Texas versus total gross receipt) is taken into consideration.
+The tax rate depends on the type of business.
+For example, it is 0.375% for retail and wholesale businesses and 0.75% for all other ones.

-Corporate revenue can be calculated by taking the amount of revenue that is reported on a corporation’s federal income tax return and subtracting statutory exclusions.
+Corporate revenue or gross receipts can be calculated by taking the amount of revenue that is reported on a corporation’s federal income tax return and subtracting statutory exclusions.

 Franchise taxes are paid by certain enterprises that are looking to do business within the jurisdiction of some states.
 Also known as a privilege tax, it gives the business in question the right to be chartered or to operate within their chosen state jurisdiction.